 Of important note, Wilmette is also a village of artists.
 Wilmette has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wilmette’s character.

-Telecommuters are a relatively large percentage of the workforce: 31.96% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Wilmette telecommute to their jobs.
+Overall, about 31.96% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 If knowledge is power, Wilmette is a pretty powerful place.
 84.57% of the adults in Wilmette have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.